 Simplicity beats complexity every time.
 This rack holds up to 64 dropper bottles of paint.
 These may be Vallejo or Army Paint hobby paint brands or similar sized bottles.
 This is constructed of MDF, laser cut, and requires some assembly.
 Utilitarian with a small risk of tipping over.

-The GameCraft Miniature Vertical Rack is a great value, hassle free hobby paint storage rack.
+The GameCraft Miniature Paint Rack is a great value, hassle free hobby paint storage rack.
 Finally, if you’re looking for an alternative Vallejo paint rack, this would be a great choice.

 - Will fit 64 bottles of paint (1″ diameter)